 To curb these losses, you can send abandoned cart emails.
 These kinds of emails remind your customers about their almost-purchase and encourage them to finish the transaction.
-In the emails, you could offer free shipping, a discount, or even suggest new products as extra encouragement.
+In the emails, you could offer free shipping or a discount or suggest new products as extra encouragement.

 Since “value” is subjective, it’s essential to understand what your customers care about and create content to meet those interests in your emails.
-Generally speaking, though, you’ll want to set up a welcome email series that helps customers get to know your business and understand expectations.
-You could also offer promo codes exclusive to your email subscribers, share relevant product tips, and even ask for feedback.
+Here are some email ideas that customers will actually appreciate receiving:

 Although simple, companies like Amazon and McDonald’s have seen a considerable increase in revenue because of cross-selling.
 You can try the same tactic for your store.

-Similar to cross-selling, you can also upsell customers on a product that’s slightly higher-priced than their intended purchase.
-An example of upselling would be if you convince a customer who is buying a $100 pair of jeans to purchase a $200 pair instead, or to convince the dog owner to purchase the premium food instead of the generic brand.
+Similar to cross-selling, you can also upsell customers on a product that’s slightly higher priced than their intended purchase.
+An example of upselling would be if you convince a customer who is buying a $100 pair of jeans to purchase a $200 pair instead, or convince a dog owner to purchase the premium food instead of the generic brand.

 3. Use Social Media

 Every day, more people turn to platforms like TikTok, Instagram, and Twitter to entertain themselves and shop for products.
 As an ecommerce business, you can easily position yourself to be the one your audience finds when they turn to social media.
 Here’s how:

 User-generated content posted on social media serves as free marketing and exposure for your ecommerce business.
 When people see your customers post pictures of themselves enjoying your product, it helps them trust your business.

 User-generated content (UGC)